Charged current induced electron-proton scattering and the axial vector form factor: Abstract

 \section{Abstract}

-We investigate the total scattering cross section~($\sigma$), differential cross section~($\frac{d\sigma}{dQ^2}$), the longitudinal~($A_L(E_e,Q^2)$) and perpendicular~($A_P(E_e,Q^2)$) spin asymmetries of the polarized target proton, as well as the longitudinal~($P_L(E_e,Q^2)$), perpendicular~($P_P(E_e,Q^2)$), and transverse~($P_T(E_e,Q^2)$) polarization components of the final neutron, in the weak charged current induced electron–proton scattering relevant to the experiments being performed at the Thomas Jefferson National Accelerator Facility~(JLab) and Mainz Microtron~(MAMI).
+We investigate the total scattering cross section~($\sigma$), the differential cross section~$\left(\frac{d\sigma}{dQ^2}\right)$, the longitudinal~($A_L(E_e,Q^2)$) and perpendicular~($A_P(E_e,Q^2)$) spin asymmetries of the polarized target proton, as well as the longitudinal~($P_L(E_e,Q^2)$), perpendicular~($P_P(E_e,Q^2)$), and transverse~($P_T(E_e,Q^2)$) polarization components of the final neutron, in the weak charged current induced electron-proton scattering relevant to the { future} experiments at the Thomas Jefferson National Accelerator Facility~(JLab) and Mainz Microtron~(MAMI).
 The analysis is performed assuming time-reversal~(T) invariance as well as without assuming T invariance, allowing for a nonvanishing transverse polarization component of the final nucleon, perpendicular to the production plane.
-Numerical results are presented for all observables, and their sensitivities to the axial vector and weak electric form factors are examined.
-This study may be useful in the neutrino oscillation experiments to provide an alternative constrain on the parameterization of axial vector form factor, which currently has large uncertainties.
+Numerical results are presented for { the above mentioned} observables, and their sensitivities to the { various parameterizations of the axial vector form factor $g_1(Q^2)$ and a nonzero weak electric form factor $g_2(Q^2)$} are examined. { We find that the cross section depends strongly on the parameterizations used for the axial vector form factor.
+Moreover, the dipole parameterization of $g_1(Q^2)$ with a higher value of the axial dipole mass $M_A$ simulates the apparent enhancement in $\sigma$ obtained using the non-dipole parameterizations like the $z$-expansion and Faddeev equation form.
+The cross sections are found to depend only weakly on the weak electric form factor $g_2(Q^2)$, which is associated with the violation of G-invariance.
+On the contrary, the spin observables both $A_{L,P} (E_e, Q^2)$ and $P_{L,P} (E_e, Q^2)$ are found to be strongly dependent on $g_2(Q^2)$.} This study may be useful in the { analysis of the} neutrino oscillation experiments to provide an alternative constrain on the parameterization of axial vector form factor, which currently has large uncertainties.